vkiperman/matrix-rotator/README.md

 ## What to expect.

 The interface will enable you to change the number of columns (up to 12) via a range slider.
-The buttons enable user to rotate the matrix +/-90 degrees.
+The buttons enable users to rotate the matrix +/-90 degrees.
 The content and the color reflect the rotation.

 ## Please follow the instructions below and enjoy!